UNPREDICTABLE-FATE/UNPREDICTABLE-FATE/README.md

 <a href="https://pronouns.cc/@unpredictablefate">pronouns.cc ꒰ might be outdated! ꒱</a>

-<a href="https://bunnyshinju.straw.page/">strawpage! ꒰ draw something for me ‹3 /nf ꒱</a>
+<a href="https://bunnyshinju.straw.page/">strawpage! ꒰ draw something for me ‹3 /nf if you are planning to do so, whisper me your user so i can receive it faster :-3 ꒱</a>

 <a href="https://unpredictable-fate.atabook.org/">atabook ꒰ updated! ꒱</a>